Collaboration and Cybersecurity:

 - Offered Microsoft 365 integration to allow easy collaboration with popular online tools that include Word, Excel, PowerPoint, OneDrive, and SharePoint,

 - Integrated Remote Monitoring and Management (RMM) with ConnectWise Automate so our secure file sync and share product x360Sync could be deployed remotely,

 - Enabled support for backing up Microsoft Teams, and

-- Included support for backup and recovery of Google G Suite (including shared drives) in CloudFinder.
+- Included support for backup and recovery of Google Workspace (including shared drives) in x360Cloud.

-CloudFinder also offers robust full-text searches, compliance to regulations such as the Healthcare Insurance Portability and Accountability Act (HIPAA), and has a Grade A security rating from SecurityScorecard.
+x360Cloud also offers robust full-text searches, compliance to regulations such as HIPAA, and consistently has a Grade A security rating from SecurityScorecard.

-Choosing Axcient CloudFinder for Microsoft 365 and G Suite protection will help your MSP focus on remote enablement instead of security concerns.
+Choosing Axcient x360Cloud for Microsoft 365 and Google Workspace protection will help your MSP focus on remote enablement instead of security concerns.
 Want to check it out for yourself?
 Start a no-credit card free trial today.

 About the Author: